752963e64/AwfuLite/README.md

 - added correct focus to let current doc keep focus as well.
 - removed tabs to use that space for the documents which is better, to me.
 - numerical file handler into statusview, mouse handling to be added still...
+- add back ubuntu® fonts and struct access for futur usage...

      # statusview scheme
      dirty | openfiles/index | filename | line/col percent    icon | total lines | line ending

 ## TODO
+- remove sdl2_image, going stub with in-surface loader...
+- a markdown viewer from lite engine
 - multi selection/cursor
 - saving unamed document leads to full doc buffer as file name...
 - highlight gutter instead line